Amortized Rejection Sampling in Universal Probabilistic Programming: IMPLEMENTATION

 \section{IMPLEMENTATION}

-In the previous sections we have presented and experimentally validated our method in simple programs, starting with the examplar program in Figure \ref{fig:illustration}, which only has a single rejection sampling loop and a very simple structure otherwise.
-However, our method applies much more broadly, in fact to all probabilistic programs with arbitrary stochastic control flow structures and any number of rejection sampling loops, including nesting such loops to arbitrary degree.
-The only constraint is that observations can not be placed inside the loops, i.e. \emph{no conditioning inside rejection sampling loops}.
+In the previous sections we have presented and experimentally validated our method on a few programs.
+Our method applies much more broadly, in fact to all probabilistic programs with arbitrary stochastic control flow structures and any number of rejection sampling loops.
+This includes nesting such loops to arbitrary degree.
+The only constraint is that observations can not be placed inside the loops, i.e., \emph{no conditioning inside rejection sampling loops}.
 We conjecture that our method produces correct weights for all probabilistic programs satisfying this constraint, but proving that is beyond the scope of this paper and would require employing sophisticated machinery for constructing formal semantics, such as developed by \citet{scibior2017denotational}.
+Nonetheless, we provide a brief proof sketch in \cref{app:proofs:more-complex-programs}.

-To enable practitioners to use our method in its full generality we have implementing it in PyProb \citep{le2016inference}, a universal probabilistic programming library written in Python.
+To enable practitioners to use our method in its full generality we have implemented it in PyProb\footnote{\url{https://github.com/pyprob/pyprob}} \citep{le2016inference}, a universal probabilistic programming library written in Python.
 The particulars of such a general purpose implementation pose several difficult but interesting problems, including identifying rejection sampling loops in the original program, addressing particular rejection sampling loops, and engineering solutions that allow acceptance probabilities bespoke to each loop to be estimated by repeatedly executing the loops with different proposal distributions.
 In this section we describe some of these challenges and discuss our initial approach to solving them.